pennmush/pennmush/branches/jit/utils/README.txt

 clwrapper.sh: A wrapper around the cl compiler from Microsoft.

 columnize.scm: Script to format the tables of functions/commands/etc. in help files.

+cscope.pl: Wrapper script for invoking cscope, a handy source code browsing/searching tool.

 customize.pl: perl script used by 'make customize'

 fixdepend.pl: perl script used by 'make distdepend'

 fixdiff.scm:  scheme script to convert a diff with Windows-style path separators to Unix-style ones.

 gentables.c:  Compiles into a program used to make src/tables.c